 Then Bev and I wanted a Samosa snack that cost $2.00 each.
 It took over an hour an and half for them to make the samosas from scratch.
 Arghh….that’s the way the entire afternoon went.
-We really didn’t want to put them to all that work as they took much of the afternoon to make four small samosas from scratch.

 Then, I wanted to heat some hot water for a cup of coffee.
 The hot pot didn’t work.
 The power cord seemed to be OK, but not the pot.
 I brought it to the office and wanted to know why it didn’t work and asked that they bring another hot pot into the room for when we came home from our evening with our friends.
 They didn’t do it.
 So our cold drinks were warm and water for coffee was cold.
 When you ask for help you get a blank stare and little effort to help you resolve your issue.
 We also had one towel, but maybe it doesn’t matter because there are no towel racks.
 Nice place, but everything is wrong.

 Our evening is going out with Daniel Rashid Ringo and his fiancé Caroline Emily Somba.
 The wedding will be this coming Sunday at the Blantyre church.
 They came to pick us up at 6 pm and we headed for the center of Blantyre.
 We went to the Crossroads where there are many restaurants.
-We had a relaxing and enjoyable evening.
-We talked about the ceremony (which I read to them) and we discussed some of the details.

 Weddings are interesting.
 The ceremony will be at 9:30 am Sunday.
 Have never done a Sunday AM wedding.
 Then photos.
 Then everyone on their own for whatever.
 Then everyone is to come back at 1:30 pm for the reception and dinner.
 Then a dance.
 It’s all over by 4:30 pm.
 There are many relatives coming and they need to get home before it’s too late.
 The ceremony is the very first part and is something that people many choose to miss and several do.
 But, you must NEVER miss the reception!